DanAguilera/Read-Me-Generator/README.md

     6. [Questions](#questions)
     ## Installation
-    To install the necessary dependencies, run the following command: npm init and npm install
+    To install the necessary dependencies, run the following command: node index.js
     ## Usage
-    Tech used was node.js and basic markup languages
+    node.js and javascript was used
     ## License
     This project is licensed under the MIT license.
     ## Contributing
-    bootstrap was used
+    all the technologies used was backend
     ## Tests
     To run tests, run the following command: node index.js
     ## Questions
     If you have any questions about this repo, open an issue or contact me directly at [dan.aguilera97@gmail.com](mailto:dan.aguilera97@gmail.com).
-You can find more of my work at [DanAguilera](https://www.github.com/DanAguilera).
+You can find more of my work at [Read-Me-Generator](https://www.github.com/Read-Me-Generator).